-The mark-up approach described briefly at the beginning of the section is a standard approach used within the EPPA model for representing new technologies.
-A mark-up is a multiplicative factor that reflects the cost in the model base year (that is, 1997) of the advanced technology relative to the one against which it competes.
-If the mark-up is larger than 1.0 it indicates that the new technology is more expensive relative to its conventional counterpart, given the input costs in the base year.
-A technology with a mark-up greater than 1.0 can eventually enter if the price of inputs it requires in large amounts falls (or rises less) relative to the price of inputs required by its conventional counterpart.
-Thus, a technology that uses less fuel, or a fuel whose price does not rise as fast, can eventually compete successfully, and if carbon dioxide emissions differ between the technologies, a carbon price will also differentially affect them.
+The mark-up approach described briefly at the beginning of this section is a standard approach used within the EPPA model for representing new technologies.
+A mark-up is a multiplicative factor that reflects the cost in the model base year (i.e., 1997) of the advanced technology relative to the one against which it competes.
+If the markup is larger than 1.0 it indicates that the new technology is more expensive relative to its conventional counterpart given the inputs costs in the base year.
+A technology with a markup greater than 1.0 can eventually enter if the price of inputs it requires in large amounts fall (or rise less) relative to the price of inputs required by its conventional counterpart.
+Thus, a technology that uses less fuel, or a fuel whose price does not rise as fast, can eventually compete successfully, and if carbon dioxide emissions differ between the technologies a carbon price will also differentially affect them.

-Three mark-ups are used for hydrogen, one for the vehicle fleet and one for each of the two hydrogen production/distribution sectors; however, for the analysis conducted in the following sections, we assume the nonfeedstock, coal- and gas-based production costs vary together.
-As noted previously, we do not choose a single mark-up, but produce many simulations of the model in which we vary the mark-ups to span a range that results in penetration of the hydrogen vehicle fleet in different years.
-We vary the mark-ups in pairs for the fuel and the vehicle, and thus do not independently vary the mark-up for hydrogen production from natural gas and coal.
-This strategy seems reasonable since much of the uncertainty in hydrogen production costs involves basic production processes and, especially, the cost distribution, which does not depend on whether gas or coal is used as the feedstock.
+Three markups are used for the hydrogen, one for the vehicle fleet and one for each of the two hydrogen production/distribution sectors, however, for the analysis conducted in the following sections we assume the non-feedstock, coal- and gas-based production costs vary together.
+As noted previously, we do not choose a single markup but produce many simulations of the model where we vary them to span a range that results in penetration of the hydrogen vehicle fleet in different years.
+We vary the mark-ups in pairs for the fuel and the vehicle, and thus do not independently vary the markup for hydrogen production from natural gas and coal.

-The overall efficiency of the hydrogen fuel cycle (from coal to production of hydrogen to miles driven) can be compared to the conventional fleet in terms of miles per energy content of the fuel, which can then be converted to miles per gallon equivalent based on the energy content of gasoline.
-In the model, it is determined by the fuel shares in production of hydrogen and in the hydrogen share in the specification of the vehicle fleet, and since we apply the production sector mark-up to all inputs, including the coal or gas feedstock, it also depends on the mark-up.
-To determine these parameters (and thus the implied efficiency) we use the supplemental physical flows of energy and implied energy prices in the EPPA dataset.
-For a fuel mark-up of 1.0, the implied hydrogen vehicle fleet efficiency is 3.36 times more efficient than the conventional fleet in the USA and 3.70 times more efficient in Europe.
-For example, if the average fleet efficiency of cars (and light trucks) on the road in the USA is 20 mpg, the efficiency of fuel cell vehicles is about 66 mpg in energy equivalents.
-This implied efficiency varies inversely with the mark-up - if the fuel production mark-up is 1.3, the relative efficiency of hydrogen vehicles in the US is 2.58 - a 52 mpg equivalent.
-The parameterisation was chosen to be consistent with the literature reviewed in Section 2.
+The overall efficiency of the hydrogen fuel cycle (from coal to production of hydrogen to miles driven) can be compared to the conventional fleet in terms of miles per energy content of the fuel, which then can be converted to miles per gallon equivalent based on the energy content of gasoline.
+In the model, it is determined by the fuel shares in production of hydrogen and in the hydrogen share in the specification of the vehicle fleet, and since we apply the production sector mark-up to all inputs, including the coal or gas feedstock it also depends on the mark-up.
+To determine these parameters (and thus the implied efficiency) we use the supplemental physical flows of energy and implied energy prices in the EPPA data set.
+For a fuel markup of 1.0 the implied hydrogen vehicle fleet efficiency is 3.36 times more efficient than the conventional fleet in the USA and 3.70 times more efficient in Europe.
+For example, if the average fleet efficiency of cars (and light trucks) on the road in the USA is 20 mpg, that implies efficiency of fuel cell vehicle of about 67 mpg in energy equivalents.
+This implied efficiency varies inversely with the mark-up-if the fuel production mark-up is 1.3, the relative efficiency of hydrogen vehicles in the US is 2.58-a 52 mpg equivalent.
+The parameterization was chosen to be consistent with the literature reviewed in Section 2.

-The EPPA model includes significant continuing advances in gasoline and diesel vehicles with their efficiency improving at 1 per cent per year, but also increasing fossil fuel prices.
-Thus our analysis reflects a world where the existing technologies do not 'stand still'.
-As noted above, the EPPA model also includes a biofuel technology.
-Hydrogen vehicles compete against this potentially low carbon alternative but we also consider cases where biofuels are not an option.1
+The EPPA model includes significant continuing advances in gasoline and diesel vehicles with their efficiency improving at 1.0 percent per year, but also increasing fossil fuel prices.
+Thus our analysis reflects a world where the existing technologies do not "stand still."
+As noted above, the EPPA model also includes a biofuel technology, and so hydrogen vehicles compete against this low CO_2 emitting alternative but we also consider cases when biofuels are not an option.